 Be respectful and take of your shoes

 Most places, in exchange for your shoes, will give you a pair of slippers to put on while you’re visiting.
 These shoes are to be worn all over, except in the bathroom.
-In the bathroom there will be another pair of slippers for you to put on that are specially to be worn on the bathroom floor.
+In the bathroom, there will be another pair of slippers for you to put on that are special to be worn on the bathroom floor.

-It can get a little complicated with all the shoes, but don’t be afriad to ask questions if you don’t know what you’re doing.
+It can get a little complicated with all the shoes but don’t be afraid to ask questions if you don’t know what you’re doing.

 Smoking is acceptable only in designated areas in big cities.
 You’ll see areas marked with a cigarette symbol that are usually boxed in the glass or surrounded by bushes and trees.